 This screenshot shows an organization’s level of automation, with test automation percentages for each value stream.
 It gives a quick snapshot of the number of tests running, whether they can be automated, and how much has actually been automated.

 Total Cost of Application Ownership

 Alongside value streams, BI dashboards are great at combining business information from different sources across an organization, such as financial and software.
-This example demonstrates that utility in Plutora via the total cost of application ownership.
+This example demonstrates the utility in Plutora via the total cost of application ownership.

 The total cost of application ownership is the sum of all direct and indirect costs incurred by that software and is a critical part of the ROI calculation.

 In this example, we see the strength of BI dashboards in presenting to different stakeholders.
 Having a dynamic, time-variable display that combines a variety of business information allows you to explore and explain the benefits of an application.
-Below is an example of total cost of application ownership for environments:
+Below is an example of the total cost of application ownership for environments:

 The screenshot shows cost by day and also for the selected duration by Environments and by Projects (which is the shared cost when an environment is used by multiple bookings/projects).